Roman Republic: Manipular legion

 The three infantry classes may have retained some slight parallel to social divisions within Roman society, but at least officially the three lines were based upon age and experience rather than social class.
-Young, unproven men would serve in the first line, older men with some military experience would serve in the second line, and veteran troops of advanced age and experience would serve in the third line.
+Young, unproven men served in the first line, older men with some military experience in the second, and veteran troops of advanced age and experience in the third.

-The heavy infantry of the maniples were supported by a number of light infantry and cavalry troops, typically 300 horsemen per manipular legion.
+The heavy infantry of the maniples was supported by a number of light infantry and cavalry troops, typically 300 horsemen per manipular legion.
 The cavalry was drawn primarily from the richest class of equestrians.
-There was an additional class of troops who followed the army without specific martial roles and were deployed to the rear of the third line.
-Their role in accompanying the army was primarily to supply any vacancies that might occur in the maniples.
+There was an additional class of troops that followed the army without specific martial roles and was deployed to the rear of the third line.
+Its role in accompanying the army was primarily to supply any vacancies that might occur in the maniples.
 The light infantry consisted of 1,200 unarmoured skirmishing troops drawn from the youngest and lower social classes.
-They were armed with a sword and a small shield, as well as several light javelins.
+They were armed with a sword, a small shield, and several light javelins.

-Rome's military confederation with the other peoples of the Italian peninsula meant that half of Rome's army was provided by the Socii, such as the Etruscans, Umbrians, Apulians, Campanians, Samnites, Lucani, Bruttii, and the various southern Greek cities.
-Polybius states that Rome could draw on 770,000 men at the beginning of the Second Punic War, of which 700,000 were infantry and 70,000 met the requirements for cavalry.
-Rome's Italian allies would be organized in alae, or wings, roughly equal in manpower to the Roman legions, though with 900 cavalry instead of 300.
+Rome's military confederation with the other peoples of the Italian peninsula meant that half of its army was provided by the Socii.
+According to Polybius, Rome could draw on 770,000 men at the beginning of the Second Punic War, of which 700,000 were infantry and 70,000 met the requirements for cavalry.